mhulse/rex/README.md

 From there, `$ cd source/` and run `$ npm install`; after the [dependencies](https://github.com/mhulse/rex/blob/gh-pages/source/package.json) have been installed, run `$ grunt bower` (this installs [`normalize.css`](http://necolas.github.io/normalize.css/) as a [Bower](http://bower.io/) dependency).

-For subsequent builds, just run `$ grunt`; this default task will generate and copy files, based on files found in the `/source` folder, into the `/demo` folder.
+For subsequent builds, just run `$ grunt`; this default task will generate or copy files, based on files found in the `/source` folder, into the `/demo` folder.

 ## SCSS